 §3-505.
 Registration.
 All BAC seekers should register in the semester that they begin their BAC coursework by submitting an expression of interest to the BAC Director.
 After submitting their expression of interest, students should schedule a meeting with Professor Moringiello for advising about the BAC program.

 §3-506.
 Contact Information.
-Interested students should contact Associate Dean Juliet M. Moringiello, jmmoringiello@widener.edu, 717-541-3917.
+Interested students should contact Professor Christian Johnson, cajohnson2@widener.edu.

 §3-507.
 Effective Date.
 This certificate program is effective beginning with the fall 2013 semester.